mwpowellhtx/Ellumination.NGettext.Wpf/NGettext.Wpf/Releasing.md

 ﻿Releasing
 =========

  - Update the `.nuspec` file with a new version number.
+TODO: update do not need 'nuspec' as long as appropriate csproj versioning etc is bumped
  - Build in release mode
  - Invoke `PM> nuget pack`; no options needed.
 But it will release the debug version, so make sure your build configuration match!
 Say `PM> nuget pack -Prop Configuration=Release`.
  - Sign the created package, for example by